balparda/fapfavorites/README.md

 look at all pictures for a `--user` (or `--id`) and find out if any images in the DB are missing from the site.
 This will *not* download any new images but will re-check the existence of images in the database for that user.

+Audit will also go over the database looking for any inconsistencies that may have been introduced, and will try to correct for them (in this case it might try to correct a missing file, for example, by downloading it).
+In general the database audit will be very benign and helpful.

 Use `audit` sparingly, as it is rather wasteful.

 ```
 ./favorites.py audit --user dirty999
 ```

-The results of this operation can be seen in the web interface.
+The results of the missing images search operation can be seen in the web interface.

 ## Usage of `process.py`